ashbtivish/helmcharts/ReadMe.md

 # HelmCharts

-The project constitute of Helmchart to deploy JIRA, JENKINS, OwaspSonarQube & MongoDB on Google K8s Cluster
+The project constitutes of Helmchart to deploy JIRA, JENKINS, OwaspSonarQube & MongoDB on Google K8s Cluster

 ## Pre-requisites